SunilKumar2201/sunilkumarbv1906/README.md

 - 👋 Hi, I’m @sunilkumarbv1906
 - 👀 I’m interested in Software Programming
-- 🌱 I’m currently practicing iOS
+- 🌱 I’m currently working as an iOS Developer

 <!---
 sunilkumarbv1906/sunilkumarbv1906 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.